 \subsection{Outline and announcing our results}

-The basis of our methodology is the optimistic search which we introduce in Section~\ref{Methodology_single}.
-It is capable of finding a local maximum of the population gain function with $O(\log T)$ evaluations for an interval with $T$ observations.
-We consider the classical univariate Gaussian change in mean setup, detailed in Section~\ref{s:gauss}.
-In the scenario when only a single change point is present, the naive version of optimistic search (Theorem~\ref{th:noss}) is able to detect the only change point if
+The crucial part of our methodology is the OS introduced in \cref{Methodology_single}.
+It is capable of finding a local maximum of the population gain function with $O(\log n)$ evaluations for $n$ observations. {For the sake of readability, we first introduce our methodology as well as the statistical guarantees in the} classical \emph{univariate} Gaussian change in mean setup, detailed in Section~\ref{s:gauss}.
+In the scenario when only one change point is present, the advanced version of OS, i.e.\ aOS, (Theorem~\ref{th:aoss}) is able to detect the change point under the weakest condition

-which is suboptimal.
-In contrast, the advanced and the combined optimistic searches (Theorem~\ref{th:aoss}) are able to detect the change point under the weakest condition (up to a possibly removable log factor)

 thus being optimal in minimax sense.
-Moreover, all three (naive, advanced and combined) optimistic searches achieve the localization error at the sampling rate up to a possible log factor.
-In Section~\ref{Methodolgy_multiple} we extend the methodology for multiple change points in combination with BS and SeedBS with differing advantages and disadvantages in terms of estimation performance guarantees and the achievable computational speedups.
-In particular, the combination of SeedBS and the advanced or the combined optimistic search leads to a minimax optimal performance, namely under the same condition as \eqref{eq:opt} the number of change points is identified correctly, and meanwhile the location of each change point is estimated at the best rate that is available in literature, see Theorem~\ref{th:osbs}.
+In Section~\ref{Methodolgy_multiple} we extend the methodology for multiple change points {and derive a} minimax optimal performance result.
+Namely, under nearly the same condition as in \eqref{eq:opt}, the number of change points is identified correctly, and the location of each change point is estimated at the best rate {(up to possible log-factors)} that is available in literature, see Theorem~\ref{th:osbs}.

-The number of evaluations can be even sublinear in terms of sample size~$T$, if some prior knowledge on the minimal segment length is available.
-For instance, if the minimal segment length is known to be of order $T^{-\omega}$ with $\omega \in [0,1]$, then we need $O(\min\{T^{\omega}\log T,\, T\})$ evaluations.
-In particular, SeedBS combined with optimistic search has a linear run time in the worst case, even without any prior knowledge on the minimal spacing between change points.
-In Section~\ref{Simulations} we show simulations both in single and multiple change point cases for the univariate Gaussian setup demonstrating that estimation performance remains remarkably close to the respective full grid search variants.
-We present simulations from an example with high-dimensional covariance matrices in Section~\ref{highdim_simulations}, as we believe our methodology is most useful in such scenarios with costly fits.
-We conclude with a discussion in Section~\ref{Discussion}.
-Additional material as well as proofs are given in the Appendix.
+{We further examine general \emph{multivariate} and \emph{high-dimensional} Gaussian mean changes in \cref{s:mhdgauss}.
+We again obtain {via aOS} the detection and the localization rates of change points, which are (nearly) the best in the literature.
+Interestingly, unlike the univariate and multivarite cases, the localization rate may be much faster than the rate induced by the detection problem in several high-dimensional setups, including both sparse and dense scenarios, for instance, when the signal-to-noise ratio is much larger than the minimax detection rate. }

+{\cref{Simulations,Discussion} contain empirical simulation results and conclusions.} Additional material as well as proofs are given in the Appendix. {There we present several deviation inequalities for randomly weighted chi-squares which are of independent interest.}